Windows OS Hub

 • Users

-On servers running Windows Server with the Active Directory domain controller role (ADDS), interactive sign-in is allowed for the following groups:
+On servers running Windows Server with the Active Directory domain controller role (ADDS), interactive local sign-in is allowed for the following groups:

 • Account Operators